Future Students

 Program Initiatives for Future Auburn Engineering Undergraduates

 To support the unique needs of students within the College of Engineering, students have the opportunity to join student-led organizations with a diversity focus.
 These organizations are open to any student, and each encourages professional development and community building for underrepresented groups in engineering.
-An undergraduate representative from each of these organizations sits on the Engineering Inclusion and Diversity Committee.
+An undergraduate representative from each of these organizations sits on the Engineering Together Committee.

 For more than six decades, the Society of Women Engineers has given women engineers a unique place and voice within the engineering industry.
 The Auburn SWE chapter is centered around a passion for our members' success and continues to evolve with the challenges and opportunities reflected in today's exciting engineering and technology specialties.
 For more information about Auburn's local SWE Chapter, find us on Facebook (Society of Women Engineers (SWE) Auburn University Section).